Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/sentry.md

 -   **AttachRecentLogEntries**: If enabled, attaches the recent log entries.

+    > [!IMPORTANT]
+    > Please be mindful about how much information you log, if you enabled this.
+We might be able to see unwanted things.

     ```csharp
     public bool AttachRecentLogEntries { internal get; set; } = false;
     ```